 - We’ve gone from having no brand name, no logo, and no website to having all of that stuff live.

-- We’ve talked about building out that strategic month by month opening plan to be able to reverse engineer the new center—a new business opening.
+- Building out that strategic month-by-month opening plan to be able to reverse engineer the new center—a new business opening.

 - We’ve even written what I like to call that painted picture of how your business looks a couple of years out.

-- We’ve added branding videos and I taught you the three by three strategy.
+- Added branding videos and I taught you the three-by-three strategy.